Sean Astin: Early career

-Astin's first acting role was in a 1981 television movie titled Please Don't Hit Me, Mom, in which he played an 8-year-old child with an abusive mother (portrayed by his real-life mother Patty Duke).
-He made his film debut at the age of 13 as Mikey in The Goonies (1985).
+Astin's first acting role was in a 1981 television film titled Please Don't Hit Me, Mom, in which he played an eight-year-old child with an abusive mother (portrayed by his real-life mother Patty Duke).
+Astin made his film debut at age 13 as Mikey Walsh in The Goonies (1985).

-After The Goonies, Astin appeared in several more films, including the Disney made-for-TV movie, The B.R.A.T.
+After The Goonies, Astin appeared in several more films, including the Disney television film The B.R.A.T.
 Patrol, opposite Nia Long, Tim Thomerson, and Brian Keith; Like Father Like Son (1987); White Water Summer with Kevin Bacon (1987), The War of the Roses (1989); the World War II film Memphis Belle (1990); Toy Soldiers (1991); Encino Man (1992); and the college football biopic Rudy (1993), about the life-changing struggles and rewards of the titular character, Daniel Ruettiger.

 In 1994, Astin directed and co-produced (with his wife, Christine Astin) the short film Kangaroo Court, which received an Academy Award nomination for Best Live Action Short Film.
 Astin continued to appear in films throughout the 1990s, including the Showtime science fiction film Harrison Bergeron (1995), the Gulf War film Courage Under Fire (1996), and the Warren Beatty political satire Bulworth (1998).